Neo77-cyber/Musicnextdoor/README.md

 # Musicnextdoor

 Welcome to the MusicNextDoor!
 This is a platform where music enthusiasts can connect, share their favorite albums, write reviews, and engage in discussions with other users.
-Every user can write a review and discuss about their favorite albums
+Every user can write a review and discuss about their favorite albums.
+It offers separate implementations using Django and FastAPI to cater to different preferences and requirements

 ## Features